 As far as filing a claim, there are a few things to keep in mind.
 First, you will be most successful in recouping your losses if you document the entire property before a natural disaster.
 Photos and videos are the best way to record the current state of the property.
-Second, you should always hire your own insurance adjustor rather than relying solely on the adjustor from your insurance company.
+Second, you should always hire your own insurance adjustor rather than relying solely on the adjuster from your insurance company.
 Third, you should file your claim as soon as possible after the disaster.
-This is helpful because providers usually complete work on a first come, first serve basis.
+This is helpful because providers usually complete work on a first-come, first-serve basis.

 Compile Your Vendor List in Advance

 Most COAs start thinking about finding a contractor after a natural disaster is over.
 But it’s much smarter to vet several vendors beforehand.

 This way, you have time to do your research.
 Look into their track record.
 Make sure they are local.
 Verify their license and insurance.
 Dig through their online review, and then ask questions.
 For example, it wouldn’t hurt to know the size of the company.
 Or how they go about assessing the cost of a project.
 How fast they can scale their workforce to handle a heavier workload?
 Even knowing how they prioritize repair projects after a disaster can be helpful.
 Armed with this information, you’ll have a much better chance of getting fair, competitive bids from reputable firms in a rush to fix everything after the disaster ends.

 Whatever happens, you definitely don’t want to be in the position of this Florida-based COA that signed a no-bid contract with a company that was founded just a couple of weeks before Hurricane Hermine hit.
 A year after the storm, their residents still had unfinished repairs.
 And those residents that chose to hire their own contractors to get the work done were stuck paying a 25% surcharge to the COA’s chosen contractor for the privilege of doing so!